Dolce & Gabbana: Legal issues

 In May 2009, the Italian government charged Dolce & Gabbana with tax evasion for having moved assets of about 249 million euros to Luxembourg in the 2004–2006 period.
 On 19 June 2013, they were found guilty of failing to declare 1 billion euros ($1.3 billion) of income to authorities after moving their brand to Gado, a Luxembourg-based holding company.
 The court sentenced them both to one year and eight months in jail.
 Dolce & Gabbana filed an appeal.
 On 30 April 2014, a three judge panel overruled the appeal and decided to uphold the initial sentence.
 Finally, on 24 October 2014, both Domenico Dolce and Stefano Gabbana were found not guilty of tax evasion by the Italian Court of Justice.

-Following the cancellation of their 2018 show in China, Dolce and Gabbana filed a lawsuit against fashion watchdog Diet Prada, claiming defamation by the bloggers who reposted anti-Asian comments made by one of their designers.
+Following the cancellation of their 2018 show in China, Dolce & Gabbana filed a lawsuit against fashion watchdog Diet Prada, claiming defamation by the bloggers who reposted anti-Asian comments made by one of their designers.
 The $USD600m claim argued that the Instagram account was responsible for encouraging public backlash, the cancellation of their show and loss of business.
 In the lawsuit, the petitioners once again claimed that their Instagram account was hacked and then publicly apologized for the incident.
-The loss of business in question includes Chinese retailer Yangmatou taking down 58,000 Dolce and Gabbana products from their store.
+The loss of business in question includes Chinese retailer Yangmatou taking down 58,000 Dolce & Gabbana products from their store.
 Luxury western retailers, such as Net-a-Porter, also removed them from their brand list.
 Fashion Law Institute lawyers are defending the Diet Prada founders.